This article was updated October 10, 2018.

 Games are an excellent way to improve your memory and boost your brain power.
 You can play video games or do a few Sudoku puzzles before bed, but remember: your game should challenge you.
 Once you master a game, you start losing some of the brain-boosting effects.

 - Jigsaw puzzles

 Arts and crafts can help alleviate boredom and keep your mind busy.
-It will help with depression, along with improving your hand-eye coordination, cognitive abilities, and concentration.
-It will also lower your risks for Alzheimer’s disease and other types of dementia.
+They can help with depression and improve your hand-eye coordination, cognitive abilities, and concentration.
+Practicing an art or craft can also lower your risk for Alzheimer’s disease and other types of dementia.

 Healthy hobbies are good for your body, mind, and soul.
 Take some time out of your day to develop a new hobby and enrich your life.